 By taking this approach to life, I want to open people’s eyes to what happens in our inner and outer worlds.
 To expose the inherent beauty therein contained in order to spread inspiration.

-For many years I dedicated my life to photography.
+For more than 10 years my life has been dedicated to photography.
 My main motivation has always been to bring change using my camera as a tool.
-As a witness of injustice in this world, I have always wanted to share my emotions and experiences through my pictures and was hoping for people to act as a result to stop the unfairness.
+As a witness of injustice in this world, I have wanted to share my emotions and experiences through my pictures and was hoping for people to act as a result to stop the unfairness.

 I photographed people in seemingly hopeless situations, people stuck in a circle of poverty, destruction and pain.
 And I accomplished my wish to touch the viewers feelings and observed that the emotions that my documentary photos brought up were emotions of pity, sadness, and depression.
 Finally, I realized that the negative feelings that my images projected onto the audience as well as onto the subjects created a sensation of disempowerment instead of an inspiration towards the act of change.
 With this realization came an understanding unveiling the continuous exposure of my own state of mind in every picture frame and the awareness that the change I desired for this world could only thrive within myself.